jeffareid/erasureb/README.md

 This is a C++ example of a BCH based erasure code.

-In the example code, there are defines that setup a matrix as a 20 row x 32768 column matrix, with the first 17 rows as data, and the last 3 rows as parities, for up to 3 erasure correction.
+In the example code, there are defines that setup a data matrix as a 20 row x 32768 column matrix, with the first 17 rows as data, and the last 3 rows as parities, for up to 3 erasure correction.

 The example code is based on "BCH view" Reed Solomon code as an alternative to "original view Vandermonde matrix" code.